LatifahAbuhamamah/ESP32-Http-Request/README.md

    - LEDs to simulate motor control
    - Wi-Fi connection
 ### Step2 : Software Setup
 The provided Arduino code demonstrates how to use an ESP32 board to connect to Wi-Fi, fetch instructions from the specified URL, and control the robot's motors (represented by LEDs) accordingly.
-Here's a breakdown of the code:
+Here is a breakdown of the code:

 1. Include necessary libraries: